Job search strategy

 Identify your target companies

-• Job applications: Directly (Cisco, Huawei, Apple, etc.) and indirect (recruiters, job boards, job sites, etc.).
+Job applications: Directly (Cisco, Huawei, Apple, etc.) and indirectly (recruiters, job boards, job sites, etc.).

-• Compile a list of 20+ target companies hiring for your desired role.
+Compile a list of 20+ target companies hiring for your desired job role.

-• Identify the skills/qualifications expected at these companies for the role.
+Identify the skills/qualifications expected at these companies for the job role.

-• Gather background information about the companies - culture, projects, products/services, etc.
+Gather background information about the companies - history, culture, projects, products/services, etc.

-• Create a "wishlist" spreadsheet (Company Name, Mission/Vision, Projects, Products/Services, Revenue, Employee Count, Competitors, Headquarter Location, Subsidiaries, etc.).
+Create a "wishlist" spreadsheet/an inventory of target companies (e.g., Company Name, Mission/Vision, Projects, Products/Services, Revenue, Employee Count, Competitors, Headquarter Location, Subsidiaries, etc.).

-• Use resources such as Huntr.co to organize your findings.
+Use resources such as Huntr.co to organize your job search activities and findings.

 Identify your skill gap

-• Use the list of 20+ companies to identify the expected skills for the role.
+Use the list of 20+ companies to identify the expected skills for the target job role.

-• Conduct a gap analysis: Identify your skill gap (skills, experience, and certifications you need).
+Conduct a gap analysis: Identify your skill gap (skills, experience, and certifications).

 Skill gap analysis table (example):